Skip to main content

 void main();

-An alternative way to burn tokens is to send them to a “zero” account, see how to transfer a page.
+An alternative way to burn tokens is to send them to a “zero” account, see How to transfer page.

 Web services